 Schedule, syllabus and examination date

 This course provides a theoretical and empirical introduction to contemporary migration and consequences of migration.
-Whereas migration always has characterized human societies, contemporary patterns of global migration are novel in their political, ethnic and religious significance for diversity and equality within and across nation-states.
+Whereas migration always has characterized human societies, contemporary patterns of global migration are novel in their political, ethnic and religious significance for diversity and integration within and across nation-states.
 International human rights regimes counter regional and nation-state independence in struggles over asylum requirements, family reunion rules, welfare rights for migrants and their children, and integration policies.
-Discussion of migration, refugees and integration increasingly characterize public debate, and questions concerning migration and integration rate high in national as well as regional polls about important political issues and elections.
+Discussions of migration, refugees and integration increasingly characterize public debate.
+Questions concerning migration and integration rate high in national as well as regional polls about important political issues.

 The course will provide:

-- An overview of major trends in global migration and its consequences for diversity and inequality within and across nation-state borders.
+- An overview of major historical and geographical trends in global migration

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.